Library of Design Objects

 To insert into the design click on the object and holding down your mouse key drag the object onto the spot in the design where you want it inserted.

 SketchList 3D always inserts objects in the center of the container.
 This makes it easier to rotate the object.
 If the object was inserted at the point of origin rotating in any direction would take one of the corners of that object in place it outside of that container.
-Not allowed in SketchList 3D.
+That is not allowed in SketchList 3D.

 You can re-size the inserted object by using any of the re-size techniques presented in the lesson on sizing and re-sizing SketchList objects and containers.